TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/ExtensionInstallation/Index.rst

 Check Dependencies
 ------------------

-First find out, which other extensions and functions of your TYPO3-Installation are dependent on the extension you want to deinstall.
+First find out, which other extensions and functions of your TYPO3 installation are dependent on the extension you want to uninstall.
 You can find out about the dependencies by checking the `Extension Repository <https://extensions.typo3.org/>`__.
-Look for the extension you want to deinstall and the others you have installed.
+Look for the extension you want to uninstall and the others you have installed.
 Read in each extensions manual the sections 'Dependencies' and 'Reverse dependencies'.

-Contemplate, whether you made referrals to the extension in any setup, config or other TypoScript-section.
-Check if you included plugins from the extension in your page.
-Think of the results of deleting them and finally do it.
+Contemplate, whether you made referrals to the extension in any setup, config or other TypoScript section.
+Check if you included a plugin from the extension in your web site.
+Think of the results of removing them and finally do it.

-If you are working locally or on a test server you might as well try to deinstall the extension.
-The Extension Manager warns you about dependencies that are written in an extensions :file:`ext_emconf.php` constrains section.
+If you are working locally or on a test server you might as well try to uninstall the extension.
+The Extension Manager warns you about dependencies that are written in an extensions :file:`ext_emconf.php` constraints section.
 Note however that you depend on the extensions developers faithfully noting all dependencies in this config file.

-If you get an exception and can't even access the Extension Manager anymore because of it, you can deinstall / install extensions manually with :file:`PackageStates.php` as a last resort, see :ref:`install-extension-manually`
+If you get an exception and can't even access the Extension Manager anymore because of it, you can uninstall / install extensions manually with :file:`PackageStates.php` as a last resort, see :ref:`install-extension-manually`

 .. tip::
-   Be sure not to uninstall extensions by trial and error on life systems, expecially not under time pressure.
+   Be sure not to uninstall extensions by trial and error on production systems, expecially not under time pressure.

 .. _uninstall-extension-backend: